Study Abroad Program Overview

-Study Abroad Program Overview**

 late June to early August

-Qualified students are encouraged to extend their UCEAP participation to the fall or year options at Yonsei University
+Qualified students are encouraged to also apply for the fall or year options at Yonsei University

-UCEAP students choose their own living arrangements: live on campus in the international dormitory or arrange your own accommodations.
-More information on housing
+UCEAP students choose their own living arrangements.
+Limited on-campus housing in the international dormitory is available or you may arrange your own off-campus accommodations.
+More information on housing...

 Enjoy many cultural activities and excursions arranged by YISS and UCEAP.
 Past activities include trips to Busan and the DMZ; Korean cooking; KPOP and Nanta performances; river rafting; and sporting events.
 You can also volunteer with the EAP Angels teaching English at Severance Children’s hospital.

 UCEAP students are supported by UC's network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 A local faculty member, who serves as the UCEAP Liaison Officer, administers UCEAP programs at Yonsei University along with a Study Center Coordinator.
 They help students integrate into the culture of their host country and provide assistance with academics, housing, safety, and other issues.

 See the UCEAP Program Guide